Recursive Client Rate limiting - FAQs

 Recursive Client Rate limiting provides new tuning controls intended to optimize recursive server behavior in favor of good client queries, whilst at the same time limiting the impact of bad client queries (e.g. queries which cannot be resolved, or which take too long to resolve) on local recursive server resource use.

-This article was created to host the FAQs about this new feature, derived from real questions that have been posed to ISC and the answers we have given in response.
+This article was created to answer some FAQs about this feature, derived from real questions that have been posed to ISC.

 The main resources on Recursive Client Rate limiting are: